Home Hernia Mesh Hernias Inguinal Hernia

 The cause of inguinal hernia is a weak spot on the abdominal wall in the inguinal canal.
 This can result from a birth defect or from weaknesses that develop over time.
 A failure of the abdominal wall to fully close during fetal development is the main contributing factor to indirect inguinal hernias.

 Certain behaviors and lifestyle choices can contribute to the development of hernias.
-For example, people who frequently lift heavy objects are at an increased risk of developing a direct inguinal hernia.
+For example, individuals who frequently lift heavy objects are at a higher risk of developing a direct inguinal hernia due to the repeated stretching of tissues in the groin.
 Additionally, each type of hernia has different risk factors.

 Direct Inguinal Hernia Risk Factors